Campaigns

 When planning your campaign, keep in mind that accurate tracking is only possible for goals and actions matching the stage conditions available for customer journeys in Xperience.

-Currently, Xperience is most suitable for lead-generation and lead-nurturing campaigns.
-See Example – Product launch campaign for a basic template of a lead-generation campaign.
+Currently, Xperience is most suitable for lead-generation and lead-nurture campaigns.
+See Campaign types to learn more, or Example – Product launch campaign for a basic template of a lead-generation campaign.

 Manage campaign assets